Justintime50/pineapple/README.md

 #### Bootstrap

-- Pineapple v1 is compatible with Bootstrap v3
+- Pineapple v1 is compatible with Bootstrap v3 (requires jQuery)
-- Pineapple v2 is compatible with Bootstrap v4 and v5 (with jQuery)
+- Pineapple v2 is compatible with Bootstrap v4 and v5 (requires jQuery)
 - Pineapple v3 is compatible with Bootstrap v4 and v5

 #### jQuery